-In your comments on the draft decision you proposes a stepwise testing strategy for this endpoint, starting with an OECD 422, Combined Repeated Dose Toxicity Study with the Reproduction/Developmental Toxicity Screening Test on the registered substance.
+In your comments on the draft decision you propose a stepwise testing strategy for this endpoint, starting with an OECD 421, Reproduction/Developmental Toxicity Screening Test on the sodium salt of the registered substance.
 ECHA agrees with the first step of your testing strategy.

-As a second step you propose that the OECD 422 screening study could potentially be used to cover this endpoint and to verify that there is a concern.
-You also indicate that a new OECD 443 study could be used to evaluate reproductive and developmental toxicity However, ECHA would like to stress that the pre-natal developmental toxicity study (OECD 414) cannot be replaced by an OECD 422 screening study or an OECD 443 study.
-Depending on the outcome of the OECD 422 screening study you will either have to justify read-across to existing OECD 414 studies for other members of your category (or their corresponding salts), or perform a new study with your registered substance.
+As a second step you propose that the OECD 421 screening study could be used to cover the gap for your registered substance.
+You also indicate that a new OECD 443 study could be used to evaluate reproductive and developmental toxicity However, ECHA would like to stress that the pre-natal developmental toxicity study (OECD 414) cannot be replaced by an OECD 421 screening study or an OECD 443 study.
+Depending on the outcome of the OECD 421 screening study you will either have to justify read-across to existing OECD 414 studies for other members of your category (or their corresponding salts), or perform a new study.